 - 1. Warning issued and conference with student and the teacher/staff member held - 2.
-Student may receive a discipline referral by the teacher/staff member and may include detention.
-Teacher/staff member will notify parent(s)/guardian(s) of the detention. - 3.
-Payment for damages, if incurred - 4.
-Meeting with administration and/or counselor - 5.
-Removed from class, recess, lunch, or other activity - 6.
-Loss of privilege, such as a school activity (e.g., assemblies, field trips, after school athletics, track meets, dances, and games night) - 7.
-Suspension

-- 8. Notification to law enforcement - 9.
+Restorative process followed in order to repair harm caused by misbehavior - 3.
+Discipline referral issued by a teacher/staff member which may include detention / community service.
+Teacher/staff member will notify parent(s)/guardian(s) of the detention / community service - 4.
+Payment for damages, if incurred - 5.
+Meeting with administration and/or counselor - 6.
+Removal from class, recess, lunch, or other activity - 7.
+Loss of privilege, such as a school activity (e.g., assemblies, field trips, after school athletics, track meets, dances, and games night) - 8.
+Suspension - 9.
+Notification to law enforcement - 10.
 Expulsion